91 Comments

 Expand full comment

-Hit me when and where I needed to be hit.
+Hit me where I needed it.

 And hard.